JonCourbon/ecofriendly_website/content/post/2020-11-04-basic_website.md

 Hugo documentation: [Minification (in production)](https://gohugo.io/getting-started/configuration/#configure-minify)

-In the folder config/production/ add or modify the config.toml file:
+It is preferable to create a configuration file for production separately.
+In the folder *config/production/*, we add or modify the config.toml file:

     [minify]
       disableCSS = false